MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/plan-phone-system-with-on-premises-pstn-connectivity.md

     If you are using Lync Server 2013, see [Lync Server 2013 hybrid](https://technet.microsoft.com/EN-US/library/jj204805%28v=ocs.15%29.aspx).

-- **(Recommended) Active Directory Federation Services (AD FS)** We recommend deploying AD FS to support Single Sign-on.
+- **(Recommended) Active Directory Federation Services (AD FS).** We recommend deploying AD FS to support Single Sign-on.
 For more information, see [Active Directory Federation Services (AD FS)](https://technet.microsoft.com/en-us/library/cc736690%28v=ws.10%29.aspx).

 For information about deploying Phone System in Office 365, see [Enable users for Phone System in Office 365 with on-premises PSTN connectivity in Skype for Business Server](enable-users-for-phone-system.md).